mchenggit/kabanero-event/architecture/README.md

 <a name="What_is_Kabanero"></a>
 ## What is Kabanero?

 The goal of Kabanero is to manage cloud native devops infrastructure.
-Such an infrastructure may contain many components (though not all are in the Kabanero roadmap) :
+Such an infrastructure may contain many components (though not all are in the current Kabanero roadmap) :
 - One or more developer environments.
 For example:
   - Appsody
   - Eclipse Che, or Openshift Codeready Workspaces